 Adding optional embellishments:

+A DIY dog bandana with binding can be doggone dapper on its own, but we styled these bandanas with simple plain fabrics to use with our initial irons-ons.
 If embellishing with an optional iron-on as we did, position and apply according to manufacturer’s directions, of embellish with stamps, stencils, embroidery, etc if you wish.
 See our post on easy embellished DIY dog bandanas for application tips and alternative embellishment ideas.